OEE Dashboards: 4 Examples with Excel, PowerBI, Grafana & Co.

 (Example: ENLYZE Grafana)

 For a dashboard regarding product quality, a similar structure can be chosen as for the performance factor.
-The quality factor significantly depends on the amount of scrap, the total value of which over a freely selectable period is interesting in order to get an overview of the extent of quality losses.
+The quality factor is significantly influenced by the amount of scraps, the total value of which in a freely selectable period is interesting to get an overview of the extent of quality losses.

-The ranking of systems by amount of scrap in a bar chart serves to identify the system with the highest need for action, and displaying quality per system over time helps in further analysis and validation of the insights from the other visualizations.
+Ordering the plants by the amount of scraps in a bar chart helps identify the plant with the highest need for action, and displaying quality per plant over time aids in further analysis and validation of the findings from the other visualizations.

-As in the other dashboards, it is important to visualize a combination of absolute values (scrap in kilograms) and relative values (quality factor in percent) to act accordingly based on your own production goals.
+As in the other dashboards, it is also important here to visualize a combination of absolute values (scrap in kilograms) and relative values (quality factor in percent) to act according to one's own production goals.

-If you want to reduce costs in the form of scrap, you focus more on the bar chart with the absolute values, and if the focus is on high quality across the entire production, you should rather work with the relative values.
-Ultimately, however, only the interplay of all values can accurately represent reality.
+Those who want to reduce costs in the form of scrap should focus more on the bar chart with absolute values, while those who place emphasis on high quality throughout the entire production should work more with relative values.
+Ultimately, only the interplay of all values can accurately represent reality.

 Templates for OEE Dashboards

-To make it easier for you to create your own OEE dashboards, we have put together some templates for you:
+To make it easier for you to create your own OEE dashboards, we have put together a few templates for you:

-With our OEE calculator, you can quickly and easily determine the OEE for your systems and identify potentials for your production.
+• With our OEE calculator, you can quickly and easily determine the OEE for your plants and recognize potential for your production.

-There is also an OEE calculator template for PowerBI, which allows similar calculation and visualization of the OEE as our Excel template.
+• There is also an OEE calculator template for PowerBI that allows you to calculate and visualize the OEE similarly to our Excel template.

-Since Grafana is not primarily used for OEE dashboards, we do not offer a template here, but recommend working with the ENLYZE Grafana server, which provides you with the use of our OEE software and professional support for setting up your own dashboards.
+• Since Grafana is not primarily used for OEE dashboards, we do not offer a template here but recommend working with the ENLYZE Grafana Server, which allows you to use our OEE software and provides professional support for setting up your own dashboards.